Why Do We Love God? When Do We Love Him?

 Love God Because

-When we love God during the good times, we may be loving him because of what he’s done for us.
+When we love our Creator during the good times, we may be loving him because of what he’s done for us.
 We love him for his favor.
 We love him for his blessings.
 We love him because he’s benevolent.

 Love God Despite

-In the Bible, Job, at first, has every reason to love God because of what God did for him.
+In the Bible, Job, at first, has every reason to love his Creator because of what he did for Job.
 And when it’s all taken away from Job, he has every reason to turn from God and blame him.
 But he doesn’t.Despite what Job goes through, he doesn’t blame God.
 Click To Tweet

 Job’s wife condemns him for maintaining his affirmation of God, his love for his creator.
 She says, “To end your suffering, just curse God and then die (Job 2:9).
 Job doesn’t agree.
 Despite what he’s going through, he doesn’t blame God (Job 1:22 and Job 2:10).